Introduction

 The Future of SaaS

-The SaaS industry is entering a new era.
+SaaS is entering a new phase.

-Future platforms will increasingly combine:
+Future platforms will blend:

 - Traditional software